Crunch time for Credit Suisse talks as UBS seeks Swiss assurances

 Published

-Talks over rescuing Credit Suisse (CSGN.S) rolled into Sunday as UBS AG (UBSG.S) sought $6 billion from the Swiss government to cover costs if it were to buy its struggling rival, a person with knowledge of the talks said.
-Authorities are scrambling to resolve a crisis of confidence in the…
+Talks over rescuing Credit Suisse rolled into Sunday as UBS sought $6 billion from the Swiss government to cover costs if it were to buy its struggling rival, a person with knowledge of the talks said.
+Authorities are scrambling to resolve a crisis of confidence in the 167-year-old Credit Suisse,…